Repositorios-de-Estudio/ingles-IELTS_University/ejemplo-mio.md

 ## 2 Collect all the ideas you have

-1. Foreign people from Colombia in Bogotá can offer their own culture through food
+1. foreign people from Colombia in Bogotá can offer their own culture through food
 2. Food allows to identify a region and their culture
 3. People prefer their own flavors on food over another

 ## 3 Draw a diagram to show which ideas and evidence to use

-1. Foreign people from Colombia in Bogotá can offer their own culture through food
+1. foreign people from Colombia in Bogotá can offer their own culture through food
    1. Pueden hacerlo por darse a conocer o por negocio
 2. Food allows to identify a region and their culture
    1. Cada region tiene sus propia comida en base a su cultura